 Dutch Schultz was a New York City-area mobster of the 1920s and 1930s who made a fortune in criminal activities.
 Before he was killed, he was said to have buried a treasure trove in the Catskill Mountains.

 He was born Arthur Simon Flegenheimer on August 6, 1901, in the Bronx borough of New York City to German Jewish immigrants Herman and Emma Neu Flegenheimer.
-Early on, his father abandoned the family as Emma is listed as divorced in the 1910 census.
+Early on, his father abandoned the family, as Emma was listed as divorced in the 1910 census.
 Arthur dropped out of school in the eighth grade to help support his mother and younger sister.
 He then worked various jobs before joining Schultz Trucking in the Bronx around 1916, where he worked for the next three years.

 Working in the slums of the Bronx, he also started his criminal career with petty burglaries and theft, which led to his arrest at the age of 17.
 He was sent to prison for burglary, where he served 17 months.

-When he was released from prison in December 1920, he back to work at Schultz Trucking.
+When he was released from prison in December 1920, he returned to work at Schultz Trucking.
 With the start of Prohibition, the shipping company began smuggling liquor and beer into New York City from Canada.
 During this time, he began associating with known criminals and started to go by the name of Dutch Schultz because, as he put it, Flegenheimer was too long for newspaper headlines.
 Some of the criminals he came into contact with were organized crime bosses Lucky Luciano and Legs Diamond.
 After a disagreement with Schultz Trucking, he left and went to work for their Italian competitors.